Automakers targeting average households with new crop of EVs - NewsBreak

 Automakers targeting average households with new crop of EVs

-WARREN, Mich. — (AP) — In their first rollouts of electric vehicles, America's automakers targeted people who value short-range economy cars.
+WARREN, Mich. — In their first rollouts of electric vehicles, America’s automakers targeted people who value short-range economy cars.
 Then came EVs for luxury buyers and drivers of pickups and delivery vans.

 Now, the companies are zeroing in at the heart of the U.S. auto market: The compact SUV.
 In their drive to have EVs dominate vehicle sales in coming years, the automakers are promoting their new models as having the range, price and features to rival their gas-powered competitors.